mattaylor/objix/docs/api.md

 Returns a new promise wrapped around `this`.
 If `defer` is a number then the promise will resolve with `this` when `defer` seconds have elapsed.
-Otherwise `defer` will be treated as a function that takes `this`, `resolve` and optionally `reject` as arguments, and the promise will resolve when `resolve` is called with the result.
+Otherwise `defer` will be treated as a function that takes `this`, and functions to `resolve` and optionally `reject` the promise.
 Any uncaught exceptions will reject the promise.
-If `defer` is async or otherwsie returns a truthy value then the promise will be resolved with that result.
+If `defer` is async or otherwsie returns a truthy value then the promise will be resolved with that result, regardless of whether the the `resolve` function is called.

 <div data-runkit>